Photojournalist

 Details:

-First Coast News in Jacksonville, FL is looking for highly skilled artistic photographers and editors who can create shareable and exciting content for television, social media and mobile.
+First Coast News is looking for a highly skilled photojournalist to join our news team in the Jacksonville, Florida market.
+We are seeking candidates who can create sharable and exciting content for television, social media and mobile.
 We want journalists who can tell great stories on their own or with a team.
-Our ideal candidates are familiar with the latest photography, editing tools and techniques.
-They create unique and exciting content on all platforms.
+Our ideal candidates are familiar with the latest editing software, tools and techniques as well as the latest photography tools and standards.
+They quickly create unique and exciting content on all platforms.
 They are proficient with live news gathering tools and are able to participate in live performance on air and on live streaming when necessary.

-- Contact sources and develop news stories.
-Cover breaking, general, sports, feature, investigative, and political news stories.

-- Produce news stories that are unique and captivating.
+• Cover breaking news, general assignment, sports, feature, investigative, and political news stories.
+Produce news stories that are unique and captivating.

 We are an Equal Opportunity Employer and value the benefits of diversity in our workplace.